skillrepos/k8s-dev-v2/codespace-labs.md

 ![prometheus graph view](./images/k8sdev26.png?raw=true "Prometheus graph view")

 12. You can also see the metrics being automatically exported for the node.
-Do a port forward on the node-exporter service and then open via the port as usual and click on the 'Metrics' link.
+Do a port forward on the node-exporter service and then open via the port as usual and click on the `Metrics` link.

 ```